You have 27 holiday parties to attend, a nine-hour baking marathon, and oh yeah, the kids are out of school and underfoot.

 Begin the holidays with a brain dump, listing every single itsy-bitsy, annoying task you need to handle between now and New Year's.
 Taxes?
 Dealing with child care?
 Decorating your front yard?
 Buying gifts?
 Cleaning the windows?
 The Q4 rush back at the (sigh) office?

-Then, "go back through the list and remove everything that you don't have to do," says Massie.
+Then, "go back through the list and remove everything you don't have to do," says Massie.

 2. Cheat Your Way to a Great-Smelling Home